 The most talked about area in the frequent customer meetings was the support of Indic scripts in Print and Desktop Publishing Adobe applications.
 The current World-Ready composers for middle-eastern text included partial support for several Indic scripts.
 However, a number of bug fixes and product support requirements were needed for Adobe to officially certify and launch the product in India.

 The specifics listed above did carve a path for InDesign to see support for Indic scripts in CS6 release.
-Based on input from the Product Management, the following 10 Indic scripts ranked highest on the priority list to support:
+Based on input from the Product Management, the 10 Indic scripts ranked highest on the priority list to support:

 Each of the locales above have a good percentage of Print Media in the Indian market ranging from Newspaper, Magazines, Journals, etc. To support these locales was a tough road ahead since most of these locales use complex character combination, glyphs, hyphenation rules, dictionary support.